nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2019-01.md

 Some changes will also happen to the Git actions at the same time:
 - All conflicts will be visible at once so you can better understand the result of merging a branch.
-- In advanced mode, commit and push actions will be separated so that we can show you what commits you will push and what they contain before you decide to do it or not.
+- In advanced mode, commit and push actions will be separated so that we can display the commits you will push and what they contain before you decide to do it or not.

 ### Other Upcoming Improvements and Bugfixes